tpiaggio/ext-field-uniqueness/README.md

 * **fieldUniqueness:** Listens for writes of a specified field to your specified Cloud Firestore collection, then writes a new document using that field's value as the key to a specified aux collection that will serve for checking uniqueness.

+* **fieldUniquenessBackfill:** Searches your specified Cloud Firestore collection for existing documents, then writes the new documents in the aux collection.

 **Access Required**: